In 2019 Firestorm committed to the practice of releasing key financial information each year.

 What to Expect

 Below you will find a chronology of financial statements.
-Each year will begin with a summary in narrative form to highlight what we feel were important developments during the period, followed by four documents: Income Tax Returns (State and Federal), Profit & Loss Statement, Balance Sheet, and Statement of Cash Flows.
+Each year will begin with a summary in narrative form to highlight what we feel were important developments during the period, followed by four documents: Income Tax Returns, Profit & Loss Statement, Balance Sheet, and Statement of Cash Flows.
 For years that predate this practice, starting with 2010, we will post only tax returns.

 Where they occur, we will redact last names, SSNs, street addresses, and other PII of staff.